 Some states have expanded their Medicaid programs to cover all people below certain income levels.

-See if you qualify for Medicaid in your state based on income alone
+See if you qualify for Medicaid based on income alone

 Find out if you qualify for Medicaid based on your income.
 Enter your household size and state in our savings tool, and we'll tell you if you qualify for savings on a health insurance plan instead.